Christus (statue): LDS Church use

 The church commissioned the Rebechi Aldo & Gualtiero studio to sculpt a third replica of the Christus statue for the Expo 1970 in Osaka, Japan.
 It was 9’6” tall and weighed 10,000-11,000 pounds.
 After the expo ended on 13 September 1970, it was stored in a warehouse in Japan for six years.
 It was then shipped from Japan to New Zealand in March 1977.
 The renovated Hamilton New Zealand Temple visitors' centre reopened with it inside on 4 August 1977.

 Since then, the church has created replicas of the statue and displayed them in temple visitors' centers at the Laie Hawaii, Mexico City Mexico, Washington D.C., Oakland California, St. George Utah, Idaho Falls Idaho, Nauvoo Illinois, Palmyra New York, London England, Portland Oregon, Paris France, São Paulo Brazil, Provo City Center, and Rome Italy temples, with the statue in Rome also accompanied by replicas of Thorvaldsen's twelve apostles.

 Replicas are also displayed in the visitors' centers in Nauvoo, Illinois, the Hill Cumorah in Palmyra, New York, and Independence, Missouri.
 Other replicas are displayed in the church's meetinghouses in Hyde Park in London, Garðabær, Iceland (2000), and Copenhagen, Denmark.

+In December 2019, another replica (8-foot-tall) was placed across the street in the Conference Center.

 On 4 April 2020, church president Russell M. Nelson announced a new symbol for the church, featuring an image of the Christus as the central element, placed above the church's name.
 The church uses the image on its webpages and in other official publications.